 Moving into retirement can be an exciting time for many couples.
 The freedom of having more time to spend together and taking part in activities that they enjoy is one of the major highlights of retirement.
 But for some, most of their savings are tied up in their property.
 By selling the family home and moving into a park home, equity can be released, allowing for more disposable income to spend on the things they love.

 Friendships and companionship are incredibly important for our wellbeing, regardless of our age.
 However, as you move into the second half of your life the importance of having good people around you increases.
 Not only does a park home community gives you access to a community hub with many different events taking place throughout the year, but also neighbours that you can build up a friendship with.
-Many of the people on the parks are fully or semi retired and will often find similarities in their hobbies, past work lives and the activities that they enjoy.
+Many of the people on the park are fully or semi retired and will often find similarities in their hobbies, past work lives and the activities that they enjoy.

 If you are interested in finding out more about residential park homes click here for further information on our Orchard Park site.